 Undergraduate Internship Program

 The Internship Program is designed to assist you in gaining pre-professional experience and in establishing a professional identity in the human services field to enhance your appeal to potential employers.
 The internship is your opportunity to get work experience and to be a professional in a setting of your choice.
 Usually you will begin the internship process in your junior or senior year.
+Because an internship requires full-time commitment at a professional work site, students are strongly discouraged from taking additional classes during the semester in which they conduct their internship.

 HDFS 490: Introduction to Internship Experience (2 credits)

 HDFS 490 is the first in the series of internship courses and should be taken one semester before your internship.
 HDFS 490 is offered fall and spring semester.
 The primary goal of this course is to prepare you for a successful undergraduate internship in your professional area of interest.
-In this course you will develop your résumé, job search techniques, research possible internship sites, and develop and complete an internship agreement (Internship Program Document).
+In this course you will develop your résumé, learn job search techniques, research possible internship sites, and develop and complete an internship agreement (Internship Program Document).
 This document is an agreement between you, a suitable internship agency or organization, and the University.
 You must complete HDFS 490 with a minimum grade of "C" and have the instructor's approval before you can continue with the internship program.

 HDFS 495A: Internship: Advanced Experience (9 credits)